 The underwriting discounts and commissions per share are equal to the public offering price per common share less the amount paid by the underwriters to us per common share.
-The underwriting discounts and commissions are 6.0% of the initial public offering price.
+The underwriting discounts and commissions are % of the initial public offering price.
 We have agreed to pay the underwriters the following discounts and commissions, assuming either no exercise or full exercise by the underwriters of the underwriters' option to purchase additional shares:

 Total Fees

 Without With Full

 Exercise of Exercise of

 Option to Option to

 Purchase Purchase

 Fee per Additional Additional

 share Shares Shares

-Discounts and commissions paid by us(1) \$ 0.5400 \$ 8,394,000 \$ 9,969,000
+Discounts and commissions paid by us(1) \$ \$ \$

-(1) The underwriters will not receive an underwriting discount on the sale of the 3,666,666 common shares sold to Scorpio Holdings Limited, the 222,222 common shares sold to Robert Bugbee and the 11,111 common shares sold to one of our non-executive directors.
+(1) The underwriters will not receive an underwriting discount on the sale of any common shares sold to Scorpio Holdings Limited.

-In addition, we estimate that our share of the total expenses of this offering, excluding underwriting discounts and commissions, will be approximately \$710,000.
+In addition, we estimate that our share of the total expenses of this offering, excluding underwriting discounts and commissions, will be approximately \$ .
 We have also agreed to reimburse the underwriters for certain of their expenses, as set forth in the underwriting agreement, including legal fees incurred in the qualification of the offering with FINRA, in an amount up to \$20,000, which amount is deemed by FINRA to be underwriting compensation.